juntagrico/juntagrico/docs/1_5_release_notes.rst

     * Activity areas can be flagge to be added automatically to a member on creation
     * depot description is now optional
     * price is now a decimal value
+    * Areas, Jobs and Jobtypes can now have a list of contacts

 * Developer Features:
     * ``ADMINPORTAL_NAME`` and ``ADMINPORTAL_SERVER_URL`` are removed in favor of the sites app.
 See upgrade instructions.